-Vilma is a Researcher at VVA Economics & Policy a Bruxelles.
+Vilma is a Research Manager at VVA Economics & Policy a Bruxelles.

 Her tasks and expertise include qualitative and quantitative data analysis, multiple methods of data collection, and reporting.
 Currently she is involved in impact assessments, cost-benefit analyses, evaluations and case studies across policy sectors.